 Bikepacking Frame Luggage

-All my bikepacking luggage is from UK direct retailer Alpkit – a Stingray custom frame bag, Big Papa seat pack, Fuel Pod top-tube bag, a Stem Cell, and a Kanga handlebar harness with a 20l Airlok Dual.
-(They don’t sponsor me – I just like their stuff.)
+Most of my bikepacking luggage is from UK direct retailer Alpkit: a Stingray custom frame bag, Big Papa seat pack, a Stem Cell handlebar pouch, and a Kanga handlebar harness with a 20l Airlok Dual.
+They don’t sponsor me – I just like their stuff.
+I also use a top-tube bag and handlebar pouch from Decathlon.

-I also wear a Deuter 3‑litre hydration pack, and sometimes a LowePro all-weather hip pack for camera gear.
+I often wear a Deuter 3‑litre hydration pack, and sometimes a LowePro all-weather hip pack for camera gear.

 Cycle Touring Tent & Camping Equipment